-- Unroll the film, and cut the exposures apart one-fourth inch before each rainties the operator will be able to distinguish of perforation. - Fill one of the trays nearly full of water, and put into it the exposures, one by one, face down; put them in edgewise, to avoid air bells, and immerse them fully.
+- 2. Unroll the film, and cut the exposures apart one-fourth inch before each perforation. - 3.
+Fill one of the trays nearly full of water, and put into it the exposures, one by one, face down; put them in edgewise, to avoid air bells, and immerse them fully.